yast/ci-ruby-container/README.md

 ## Using the Image in the Other Projects

-The image contains the `yast-travis-ruby` script which runs all the checks and tests.
+The image contains the `yast-ci-ruby` script which runs all the checks and tests.

 The workflow is: